Skip to content

 The base largely determines the style of the table:

-- Wooden base (oak or walnut) — Fully wooden legs or a wooden frame gives the table a warm, organic look.
+• Wooden base (oak or walnut) — Fully wooden legs or a wooden frame give the table a warm, organic look.
 Ideal if you want to avoid the industrial steel combination.

-You start with our 3D configurator: choose the shape (rectangular), set the exact dimensions, choose your wood type and finish, select the base and color.
+You start with our 3D configurator: choose the shape (rectangular), set the exact dimensions, choose your wood type and finish, select the base and its color.
 The configurator immediately calculates the price and shows a 3D preview.
 No surprises.
-No extra charge for custom work — with us, everything is already custom.
+No extra charge for custom work — everything is already custom-made with us.

 Would you prefer personal advice?
 Visit our showroom.
-You'll see material samples, finished models, and talk to a furniture maker.
+You can see material samples, finished models, and talk to a furniture maker.
 Delivery time is typically 4–6 weeks.

 How thick should a solid oak tabletop be?